justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 Large modals will expand to fill the entire page width at narrow viewports.
 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/narrow-size-full-screen.png",
-    alt: "A full screen modal on a mobile screen.",
+    alt: "A fullscreen Modal on a mobile screen.",
     width: 302
 } %}